 - Substantial evidence is available in North Dakota concerning the child's care, protection, training, and personal relationships.

-Forms are not available for every legal issue or circumstance.
-If you do not find a form that suits your circumstances on this website, the form is not available through the North Dakota Legal Self Help Center.
+Forms aren't available for every legal issue or circumstance.
+If you don't find a form that suits your circumstances on this website, the form isn't available through the North Dakota Legal Self Help Center.

 You may need to create legal documents yourself.
 The General-Use forms in the District Court Civil Action Section of this website may be used as a starting point for creating your own legal documents.

-- Both parents agree in writing to 100% of the establishing parenting rights and responsibilities issues before filing with the District Court
+- Both parents agree in writing to 100% of the establishing parenting responsibilities issues before filing with the District Court

-- Contested Parenting Rights and Responsibilities for Plaintiff and Defendant
+- Contested Parenting Responsibilities for Plaintiff and Defendant

 - No written agreement

-- Includes formatting examples of a variety of establishing parenting rights and responsibilities documents
+- Includes formatting examples of a variety of establishing parenting responsibilities documents

 Selected Statutes (Laws) & Rules

-Following are legal research starting points related to establishing parenting rights and responsibilities.
+Following are legal research starting points related to establishing parenting responsibilities.
 You may need to conduct additional legal research into your legal issue.
 See the Legal Research Section of this website.

 - Chapter 14-09 of the North Dakota Century Code